Jakarta: Geography

 Moreover, Jakarta is sinking about 5 to 10 cm each year, and up to 20 cm in the northern coastal areas.
 After a feasibility study, a ring dyke known as Giant Sea Wall Jakarta is under construction around Jakarta Bay to help cope with the threat from the sea.
 The dyke will be equipped with a pumping system and retention areas to defend against seawater and function as a toll road.
 The project is expected to be completed by 2025.
 In January 2014, the central government agreed to build two dams in Ciawi, Bogor and a 1.2 km tunnel from Ciliwung River to Cisadane River to ease flooding in the city.
 Nowadays, a 1.2 km, with capacity 60 m3 per second, underground water tunnel between Ciliwung River and the East Flood Canal is being worked on to ease the Ciliwung River overflows.
+In 2023, the New York Times reported that in some places Jakarta is sinking up to 12 inches (30 cm) annually.

 Environmental advocates point out that subsidence is driven by the extraction of groundwater, much of it illegal.
+Furthermore, the government's lack of strict regulation amplifies the issue as many recently built high-rise buildings, corporations, and factories around Jakarta opt for illegally extracting groundwater.
+In fact, in a recent inspection of 80 buildings in Jalan Thamrin, a busy road lined with skyscrapers and shopping malls, 56 buildings had a groundwater pump, and 33 were pumping groundwater illegally.
 This could be halted by stopping extraction (as the city of Tokyo has done), increasing efficiency, and finding other sources for water use.
+Moreover, increasing regulation through higher taxes or limiting groundwater pumping has proven to help cities like Shanghai, Tokyo, and San Jose relieve their subsidence issue.
 The rivers of Jakarta are highly polluted and currently unsuitable for drinking water.

+Jakarta faces significant air pollution, particularly during the dry season from August to December.
+Dry air during this period allows pollutants to remain suspended in the atmosphere for extended periods, contributing to poor air quality.